Tatsh/mpris-tweeter/README.md

         - '@LaraCScandar'
 ```

+With this configuration, if *Britney Spears* is an artist in a song played, the tweet will have *@britneyspears #perfume* in it.

 I recommend using quotes for all values under this key.
 The primary reason is because in YAML a `@` symbol must be escaped.

 # KDE usage (to make this a daemon)